MichaelSail4499/cybereventthree/README.md

 Change up the code to check user credentials from a user login attempt.
 Set up a simple database with a hashed password and check the login password by putting it through the same hash algorithm.
 If it's a match, the user can login.
 If not, return an error message.
 You now know how to manage passwords for your projects.

 ### Task 3:
-Play around with the bcrypt, scrypt parameters in heavyhash.py .
+Play around with the **work factor** parameter for bcrypt.gensalt(rounds) in heavyhash.py .
+The default value is rounds=12.
 Do you notice a difference in runtime?
 Companies face a similar trade-off in security vs. convenience.
-Using strong parameters is more secure, but a longer wait time.
-Light parameters will give a short wait time.
+Using a higher work factor is more secure, but a longer wait time.
+Default work factor will give a short wait time.
+There are more parameters for you to manipulate in **[scrypt](https://cryptobook.nakov.com/mac-and-key-derivation/scrypt)** resulting in increased runtime.
 What trade-off would you prefer for your projects?

 ## Conclusion